perfana/perfana-docs/docs/navigating/navigating.md

 ## Trends

 The `Trends` tab in the Test runs page appears when multiple test runs are available with the same `Test environment` and `Workload` properties.
 There are trends for the defined `Service Level Indicators`.
 Select a period and each test run in that time frame is marked as a vertical line.
 Hover over the base of the line to see the test run id and the version.
 Click on version number link in the hover to go directly to the test run details.
+You can use the tag filter to only display test runs with a specific tag.

 ![Trends](/docs/images/trends.png)

+## Reports

+If a [report for a test run](https://docs.perfana.io/docs/analysing/analysing.html#reports) is persisted it will be available in the `Reports explorer` that can be opened by clicking the `REPORTS` item in the sidebar.

+You can use the `System under test`, `Test environment`, `workload` and `Tags` filters to find reports.